selimceylan/Scattering_TinyImageNet-200/README.md

 ## Dataset
 Dataset is Tiny ImageNet-200.
 Tiny ImageNet Challenge is the course project for Stanford CS231N.
 Tiny ImageNet has 200 classes and each class has 500 training images, 50 validation images, and 50 test images.
 The images sizes are 64 x 64 pixels.
 Test set doesn't contain labels therefore no results for them in this repo.

+All of the validation dataset images exists together in one folder hence a code created for splitting.
+Prepare_val.py creates folders for per class and puts their images into folders.

 ## Model
 Scattering CNN model based on ResNet backbone and this backbone takes scattering transform output as input.\
 Firstly a batch normalization applied to scattering output "nn.BatchNorm2d(in_channels, eps=1e-5, affine=False)"\